 Weekly Recitation Assignments all graded on a 10-point scale.
-We drop the 3 lowest scores.
-We only do make up work in the event of extended absences (2 weeks or >).
+We drop the 2 lowest scores.
+We only do make up work in the event of extended absences (2 weeks or > ).
 No extensions.
-Out-of-Class HW : 20 points each, 20 questions, 90 min each.
+Out-of-Class HW: 20 points each, 20 questions.
 These are done as Quizzes on Carmen.
-We drop the lowest score; this includes HW missed due to any reason except for extended illness that includes documentation.
+We drop the lowest 2 scores; this includes HW missed due to any reason except for extended illness that includes documentation.
 No extensions.
-15% Attendance AND participation in recitation: We drop 3 lowest scores.
+Attendance/participation in recitation: We drop the 3 lowest scores.
 Save them for when you are sick or have emergencies!
-If you are not participating in the in-person groups or online breakout rooms you won't get the point for that day.
+If you are not participating in the in-person 5% groups or online breakout rooms you won't get the point for that day.
 Your video must be ON in the online breakout rooms.
-Midterm: Monday Feb 27 EVENING.
-TIME likely to be 6:00-7:15pm and will be confirmed soon on this syllabus.
-30% Final Exam: Thursday April 27 EVENING.
-TIME TO BE DETERMINED (Final contains all the material after the midterm plus regression/correlation) NO EARLY FINALS!
+Midterm: Monday October 9, 6:30-8PM in the EVENING!
+Final Exam: Monday Dec 11, 8pm-9:50pm (evening).
+(Final contains all the material 35% after the midterm plus regression/correlation) NO EARLY FINALS!
 NO EXCEPTIONS!
-35%
+33/0